Rule 5101:9-22-16 | Employee access to confidential personal information.

 (C) Valid reasons for accessing confidential personal information.

-Pursuant to the requirements of division (B)(2) of section 1347.15 of the Revised Code, this rule contains a list of valid reasons, directly related to the ODJFS exercise of its powers or duties, for which only employees of the agency may access confidential personal information regardless of whether the personal information system is manual or electronic.
+Division (B)(2) of section 1347.15 of the Revised Code contains a list of valid reasons, directly related to ODJFS's exercise of its powers or duties, for which ODJFS employees may access confidential personal information, regardless of the format in which the personal information system is maintained.

 Except as prohibited by federal/state law, performing the following functions constitute valid reasons for authorized employees of the agency to access confidential personal information: